-“Everyone, and I mean everyone is gonna put on a couple of pounds as their body hydrates and holds water weight during taper, as well as replenishing energy stores,” explains Josh Maio, Head Coach of the New York City-based running team Gotham City Runners.
+“Everyone, and I mean everyone is gonna put on a couple of pounds as their body hydrates and holds water weight during taper, as well as replenishing energy stores,” says Josh Maio, cofounder of Gotham City Runners.
 This is weight you’re supposed to gain, caused by recovery mechanisms you need to perform your best.
-So don’t panic!
-Your body is, in essence, arming itself for the battle that will ensue on race day.
+Your body is arming itself for the battle that will ensue on race day.

 “What about my ankle?
 It really hurts!”

-Phantom aches and pains are a very real part of the tapering process.
-Your body is healing!
+Phantom aches and pains are part of the tapering process.
+Your body is healing.
 You know how, when a scab heals, it itches?
 Think of taper like that.
 You’ve broken down your muscles, and now they’re repairing themselves.
-Let them do it!
-If you don’t, you might end up with a pain that is much more real.
+Let them do it.
+If you don’t, you might end up with a pain that is tangible.

-“We see many of our patients for tune-ups right before their races,” says Dr. Scott Duke, owner of Duke Chiropractic in New York City.
+“We see many of our patients for tune-ups right before their races,” said Scott Duke, owner of Duke Chiropractic in New York.
 He explains that this can help quell anxiety and will help them to run more economically.
-However, sometimes when the race is close and they are in such great shape, runners tend to keep up the intensity instead of tapering.
+However, sometimes when the race is close and they are in great shape, runners tend to keep up the intensity instead of tapering.
 “Hamstring tears, stress fractures, IT bands finally buckling . . . when they should have been tapering and cutting their volume and intensity, they kept it going and wound up injured.”

-If that’s not convincing enough, consider this: Any physical gains you make the week before your race will be useless for that race.
-Fitness gains take several weeks to take effect, which means that by the time you realize any gains you’ve made during taper week, it’ll be too late—you’ll have already run the race!
+If that’s not convincing enough, consider this: Fitness gains take several weeks to take effect, which means that by the time you realize any gains you’ve made during taper week, it’ll be too late.

 “All right, I’m convinced.
 What’s the best way to taper?”

 While there is no cookie cutter method, a good rule of thumb is to gradually cut volume by a percentage of what you were running during training.
 (Notice that word again?
-Gradual!)
-However, you should absolutely continue to run a few days of high intensity (i.e., race specific workouts) so that your body maintains neuromuscular control—that is, so it remembers how to run fast!
+Gradual.)
+However, you should continue to run a few days of high intensity (i.e., race-specific workouts) so that your body maintains neuromuscular control—that is, so it remembers how to run your race pace.

 The preferred duration of a taper is debatable.
 There is endless discussion in the running community over whether tapering should begin two or three weeks before the big day.
-Three weeks is very common and gives you ample time for rest and recovery.
+Three weeks is common and gives you ample time for rest and recovery.
 However, it also gives your brain seven more days to go haywire (i.e., Am I still doing enough?
 Am I losing fitness?
-Am I getting fat?), which can lead to exercising too much . . . which can ruin your taper.
+Am I gaining weight?), which can ruin your taper.

-At the risk of “choosing sides” on that debate, here’s what a 3-week approach might look like:
+At the risk of “choosing sides” on that debate, here’s what a three-week approach might look like:

-2 weeks out: Cut your volume by 40-50 percent (that is, another 20-30 percent on top of last week); keep frequency and intensity the same (don’t lose those speed workouts!)
+2 weeks out: Cut your volume by 40-50 percent (that is, another 20-30 percent on top of last week); keep frequency and intensity the same (don’t drop those speed workouts)

-Tapering is one of many tough but essential parts of training for a race.
+Tapering is one of many tough but essential parts of preparing for a race.
 You’re doing right by your body, even when your head may say otherwise.
-If you feel like crap or something feels “off,” remember: There is nothing wrong with you!
+If you feel like crap or something feels “off,” remember: There is nothing wrong with you.
 Be kind to your body, let it recover, and it will pay you back tenfold on race day.